HuotianZhang/DriftFusionOPV_FieldDependent/README.md

 # DriftFusion for OPV with Field-Dependent Charge Transfer

-DriftFusion code developed by Mohammed Azzouzi as part of his PhD Thesis at Imperial College London, with Marcus theory field-dependent charge transfer implementation.
+DriftFusion code developed by Mohammed Azzouzi as part of his PhD Thesis at Imperial College London, with Marcus theory field-dependent charge transfer implementation by Huotian Zhang.

 ## Quick Start